fmaussion/acinn_litsem/docs/orga.rst

 Organisation of the seminar
 ===========================

-We meet every week at 14:30 in the Besprechungsraum and discuss a paper together.
+We meet every Tuesday at 15:00 in the Besprechungsraum and discuss a paper together.
 One student has to prepare and lead the discussion.
-This does not require to prepare a presentation, but implies to be able to condense and summarize the results to the other participants.
+This implies to prepare a presentation which condenses and summarize the results to the other participants.
+This presentation is to make sure that everybody understood the methods and the results well enough for discussion.

-"Leading the discussion" means to encourage discussion by asking questions, pointing to unclear or interesting parts of the paper, etc. An incomplete, informal "paper checklist" is provided below to help us orientate the discussion.
+"Leading the discussion" means to encourage discussion by asking questions, pointing to unclear or interesting parts of the paper, etc. An incomplete, informal "paper checklist" is provided below to help us when reading a paper.

-Propose a paper for discussion
+Suggest a paper for discussion
 ------------------------------

-Everybody is allowed (encouraged!) to propose a paper for discussion.
+Everybody is allowed (encouraged!) to suggest a paper for discussion.
 Write me an `email`_ with your suggestions and I will update the paper list.

 In principle you can submit a paper about any topic, but you should pay